Woolen still learning in standout rookie season for Seahawks - NewsBreak

 Related

 ENGLEWOOD, Colo.
-(AP) — The Denver Broncos fired first-year head coach Nathaniel Hackett on Monday with two games left in the season.
-Owner and CEO Greg Penner said he'll lead the search for a new coach with assistance from GM George Paton, in whom he expressed confidence while announcing Hackett's dismissal.
+(AP) — The Denver Broncos have fired first-year head coach Nathaniel Hackett with two games left in the season.
+Owner and CEO Greg Penner said he'll lead the search for a new coach with assistance from GM George Paton, in whom he expressed confidence Monday while announcing Hackett's dismissal.

 Vikings offense still seeking complete performance